Stoneygate: Profile of one Stoneygate house

 By 1876 WBS was on his own, practising from Greyfriars Chambers, 7 Friar Lane, Leicester, where he continued to work until his death in 1899.
 He was also Leicestershire County Surveyor from this time until his death.
 His private residences may indicate his changing fortunes: in 1876–77 he was resident at No. 2 New Walk.
 By 1878 he was at 'Trentham Villa' in Granville Road and remained here until 1881.
 This suggests he was doing very well indeed – they were (and some remain) grand houses overlooking Victoria Park at the southern end of New Walk.
 However, by 1889 he had moved to 61 Evington Rd – still nice houses but nothing like as grand and Granville Rd.
 He remained in Evington Rd until the late 1890s – in 1899 he was living at a property was called 'Campsie', 11 Alexandra Road in Stoneygate.

 By the 1930s No. 58 Stoneygate Road had become 'The Home School' and some alterations were made including the addition of the single storey recreation room adjoining No.60 and the conversion of part of the outbuildings to a chapel.
 In 1942 a further single storey building was added to the rear of the recreation room as an air raid shelter.
 In the late 1950s the building changed hands again, this time passing to the NHS for use as a new community-based rehabilitation facility for women (later mixed) with learning disabilities.
 The facility, known as the Stoneygate Hostel, formed part of the Glenfrith group of hospitals along with Stretton Hall hospital.
-The Hostel was closed by the NHS in the mid-1990s and the building was occupied by the Leicester Montessori Grammar School until it abruptly closed in July 2016.
+The Hostel was closed by the NHS in the mid-1990s.
+The building was occupied by the Leicester Montessori Grammar School until it abruptly closed in July 2016.
+As of 2026, it is the Miller House School.